Chapter 2 | Recruitment

 - Allows for analytics for ongoing improvement

 Also, consider partnerships with other institutions offering services to potential learners, such as libraries, employers, social service agencies that do not offer educational programming, or community-based organizations that want to provide educational services but do not have the resources or expertise.
 Ask them if they will link to your program from their websites.
 This type of organizational partnership can open doors to further collaboration, which could benefit your program and your learners.

 Students who find you through these websites are clearly interested and have at least sufficient mastery of the technology to indicate that interest.
-Adding online tools to your website that allow students to express interest in learning more (using scheduling tools such as Calendly) or to apply (using tools such as Google Forms) can serve as means for such a learner to express interest to your distance education program administrator.
-Such digital processes also serve to demonstrate adequate digital literacy skills needed for online learning.
-Once the student has contacted the organization, an in-person meeting can be arranged, at which the student can be pretested (according to NRS guidelines), talk about goals, and determine whether distance education is an appropriate match for the student’s educational goals and abilities.
+Adding online tools to your website allows students to express interest in learning more (e.g., using scheduling tools such as Calendly) or to apply (e.g., using tools such as Google Forms).
+These online processes also serve to demonstrate adequate digital literacy skills needed for online learning.
+Once the student has contacted the organization, an in-person meeting can be arranged, at which time the student can be pre-tested (according to National Reporting System guidelines), talk about goals, and determine whether distance education is an appropriate match for the student’s educational goals and abilities.

 Recruiting within Workforce Development Agencies and Partner Organizations

 The Workforce Innovation and Opportunity Act (WIOA) defines allowable or required activities for federally funded adult education programs and sets forth funding for workforce development agencies and adult education programs.
-A critical shift from previous federal legislation is the requirement for unified state, local, and regional plans, in which states and local areas must articulate how they will collaborate in several key aspects.
+A critical shift from previous federal legislation is the requirement for unified state, local, and regional plans to articulate how they will collaborate in several key aspects.
 The first iterations of unified plans defining coordination of adult education and workforce development agencies went into effect on July 1, 2016.
 These plans are required to demonstrate collaboration that could impact the way agencies view distance education programming, particularly regarding reaching potential learners in the workforce development system.